jetbrains-academy/CppBasics/ObjectOrientedProgramming/MemoryOwnership/RAIICopySwapIdiom/task.md

 ```

 To consolidate all the knowledge gained in this module, let's write our implementation of an array with a dynamic size.
 As a reference, you can look at `std::vector`, which we mentioned earlier, unless your implementation should be simpler.
-Take a look at the `dynamic_array.h` file.
+Take a look at the `dynarray.h` file.
 You need to implement all the methods that are declared there.
-To write an implementation, use `dynamic_array::` as a prefix for all methods.
+To write an implementation, use `dynarray::` as a prefix for all methods.
 Please use **RAII**, **Rule of five** and **Copy-and-Swap idiom** in your implementation.
 Besides two constructors and all methods that should be by Rule of five, you need to implement the following methods:
 1. `std::size_t size() const` – returns the number of elements in the array.
 2. `int &operator[](std::size_t i)` – returns a reference to the element at position `i` in the array.
 3. `const int &operator[](std::size_t i) const` – returns a const reference to the element at position `i` in the array.
-4. `void swap(dynamic_array &other)` – swaps the contents of the array with the contents of `other`.
+4. `void swap(dynarray &other)` – swaps the contents of the array with the contents of `other`.
 You'll need to implement it for the Copy-and-Swap idiom.
-5. `void print()` – prints all elements of the array to the standard output stream.
-6. `void push_back(const int &r)` – adds `value` to the end of the array.
-7. `void pop_back()` – removes the last element of the array.
+5. `friend std::ostream &operator<<(std::ostream &os, const dynarray &arr)` – prints the contents of the array to the output stream `os`.
+Let's print the array without any brackets and commas, like this: `1 2 3 4 5`.
+And don't forget to print a newline character at the end of the output.